Hedera helix: Distribution and habitat

-The range of European ivy is from Ireland northeast to southern Scandinavia, south to Portugal, and east to Ukraine and Iran and northern Turkey.
+The range of Hedera helix is from Ireland northeast to southern Scandinavia, south to Portugal, and east to Ukraine, Iran and northern Turkey.
 In Britain, it is very common and widespread, but absent from the Isle of Man and Channel Islands.

 The northern and eastern limits are at about the −2 °C winter isotherm, while to the west and southwest, it is replaced by other species of ivy.
 Hedera helix itself is much more winter-hardy and survives temperatures of -23.3 °C (USDA Zone 6a) and above.

 Invasive species

 Like other exotic species, ivy has predominantly been spread by human action.
 H. helix is labeled as an invasive species in parts of the world.

 Australia

 The Centre for Invasive Species Solutions lists Hedera helix as a weed across southern, especially south-eastern Australia, and local councils provide advice on how to remove it and limited services for removal.
 It is officially scheduled as a weed in Western Australia and the Australian Capital Territory.
 Hedera helix is the only species of ivy bearing the legal status of 'declared weed' in Australia; however, it may be the case that much of what is identified as invasive "English Ivy" in Australia is in reality Hedera hibernica.